womenbuildweb3/30daysofweb3.xyz/curriculum/en/1-getting-started/0-overview.md

 ## 👋 Welcome to 30 Days of Web3!

 If you're reading this, you're here to build dope dapps — Welcome!
+A quick intro on ourselves- we're a global collective of top emerging talent.
+From over 10 countries, we developed this curriculum as we tried different solutions to build, and we're sharing what we found to be a good starting point for any dapp.

+As you start going through the curriculum, you may notice some differences that the team has not caught or updated.
+This technology is very nascant, and things are changing almost daily.

+If you see anything that should be updated, we ask that you do your part to open PRs for errors you can correct, or report issues.
+The repo is [here](https://github.com/womenbuildweb3/30daysofweb3.xyz).

+## BUIDL Accelerator

+After 30DaysOfWeb3, we'll be supporting 3-8 projects with grants of $3-$30K.
+These could be ideas that come as you go through 30DaysOfWeb3, and you can build a team others to bring an idea to life.

+Those who did not participate in 30DaysOfWeb3 can still apply for the accelerator by submiting a past project to be considered.
+The page to register, and more details will be available in about a week.
+Keep an eye on the #announcements channel the Launch Pad server.

+## Tech Check

-This course is for devs that want to start building on Ethereum, one of the biggest blockchains in the world.
+This course is for people who want to start building on Ethereum.
+If you don't know how to code, *don't worry.* Rather than focus on teaching the implementation, we'll walk you through the code and help you understand how the different protocols communicate with each other.

-This course will focus on big-picture architecture and will help you define your web3 tech stack that you'll be able to use to build any idea you have.
+This course will focus on big-picture architecture and will help you define your web3 tech stack you'll be able to use to build any idea you have- and apply with that idea to BUIDL Accelerator.

-Prerequisites:
+Nice to have:

 - Basic understanding of how to navigate your terminal
 - Basic JavaScript